Yenya/ibus-altitude-sensor/README.md

 It also provides visual feedback about the main loop (on-board Tx LED) and the I-Bus communication (on-board Rx LED).

+Edit the `Makefile` to set up the exact AVR board version and pressure sensor used.

 ## License

-This project, as well as its libraries, is licensed under the terms of GNU General Public License, version 2 (only).
+This project, is licensed under the terms of GNU General Public License, version 2 (only).
 See the file [COPYING](COPYING).

 ## Author

 Written by [Jan "Yenya" Kasprzak](https://www.fi.muni.cz/~kas/).